The health sector relative to the economy

 Health spending and gross domestic product

 The ratio of health spending to GDP, showing the proportion of total economic activity represented by the health sector, is an indicator of the contribution of health spending to the overall economy.

-The line graph shows that annual growth rates in Gross Domestic Product is more volatile compared to the annual growth rates in total health spending from 2009–10 to 2019–20.
-Annual growth rates in total health spending ranged from 3.0 per cent to 8.1 per cent.
-Meanwhile, annual growth rates in Gross Domestic Product ranged from 1.7 per cent to 8.9 per cent and with an average of 4.3 per cent.
-In this 10-year period, the ratio of health spending to Gross Domestic Product was relatively consistent and increased overall from 9.3 per cent in 2009–10 to 10.2 per cent in 2019–20.
+The line graph shows that annual growth rates in Gross Domestic Product (GDP) is more volatile compared to the annual growth rates in total health spending from 2011–12 to 2021–22.
+Annual growth rates in total health spending ranged from 1.3 per cent to 7.1 per cent.
+Meanwhile, annual growth rates in GDP ranged from -0.1 per cent to 3.7 per cent and with an average growth rate over the decade up to 2021–22 of 2.3 per cent.
+In this 10-year period, the ratio of health spending to GDP was relatively consistent and increased overall from 9.4 per cent in 2011–12 to 10.5 per cent in 2021–22.